Riinn/dw-guide/README.md

 Laser

-Ball moving clockwise or counter-clockwise
+Hit or not hit the dice in certain color

-## TODO:
+## ..

-find the packet that says color RED, BLUE or WHITE.
-It is not in the packet S_DUNGEON_EVENT_MESSAGE tho.
-I will try find them in S_BOSS_BATTLE_INFO
+I heard report that sometimes laser isn't called.
+Maybe there are 2 different kind of lasers.
+I will investigate this issue.